2 Ways to Change Folder Permissions from Root to User in Linux

 User with read, write and execute permissionsIn the above image, you can see that the user has full permission now.

-In 777, the three digits represent permissions for the three types of owners (User, Group, Other) in Linux.
+The 777 represents permissions for the three types of owners (User, Group, Other) in Linux.
 Moreover, number 7 means read (4), write (2) and execute (1) permissions.
 Thus, in short, 777 denotes full permissions for all.
-Now to give full permission to all, follow the steps below.

 chmod 777 ~/myfolder